ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 We've improved the DHT query logic to more closely follow Kademlia.
 This should significantly speed up:

 - Publishing IPNS & provider records.
-We previously continued searching for closer and closer peers to the "target" until we timed out, then we put to the closest peers we found.
 - Resolving IPNS addresses.
-We previously continued IPNS record searches until we ran out of peers to query, timed out, or found 16 records.

-In both cases, nodes will now continue searching until they find the closest peers and then stop (putting or returning data found).
+Previously, nodes would continue searching till they timed out or ran out of peers before stopping (putting or returning data found).
+Now, nodes will now stop as soon as they find the closest peers.

 #### Routing Tables